-To promote a student mid-year using a student portfolio, as provided for in paragraph (2) (a) of this rule, there must be evidence of the student's mastery of third grade Sunshine State Standard Benchmarks for Language Arts and beginning mastery of the Benchmarks for fourth grade as specified in subsection (2) of this rule.
+To promote a student mid-year using a student portfolio, as provided for in paragraph (2) (a) of this rule, there must be evidence of the student's mastery of third grade Sunshine-State Standards Benchmarks for Language Arts_and beginning mastery of the Benchmarks for fourth grade as specified in subsection (2) of this rule.
 The student portfolio must meet the following requirements:

-- (a) be selected by the student's teacher; - (b) be an accurate picture of the student's ability and only include student work that has been independently produced in the classroom; - (c) include evidence of mastery of the benchmarks assessed by the Grade 3 Reading FCAT, as required by Rule 6A-1.094221, F.A.C.; and - (d) include evidence of beginning mastery of fourth grade benchmarks that are assessed by the grade 4 Reading FCAT.
-This includes multiple choice items and passages that are approximately 50 percent literary text and 50 percent information text, and that are between 100-900 words with an average of 500 words.
-Such evidence could include chapter or unit tests from the district's/school's adopted core reading curriculum or teacher-prepared assessments that are aligned with the Sunshine State Standards.
-For each benchmark, there must be two (2) examples of mastery as demonstrated by a grade of 70 percent or better and - (e) be signed by the teacher and the Principal as an accurate assessment of the required reading skills. - 8.
-A mid-year promotion can occur in any other elementary grade as well as third grade.
-The Principal, upon recommendation by the student's teacher, shall review with the teacher and one other appropriate staff member the following: - Student's grades if appropriate or progress toward standards if more appropriate - Student's portfolio - Student's latest score reports on DEA, SME, AR, STAR, or any of the other various programs used by elementary schools - Student's attendance record - Student's conduct
+- (f) be selected by the student's teacher; - (g) be an accurate picture of the student's ability and only include student work that has been independently produced in the classroom; - (h) include evidence of mastery of the benchmarks assessed by the Grade 3 Reading FCAT/FSA, as required by Rule 6A-1.094221, F.A.C.; and - (i) include evidence of beginning mastery of fourth grade benchmarks that are assessed by the grade 4 Reading FCAT.
+The state portfolio passing score should This includes multiple choice items and passages that are approximately 50 percent literary text and 50 percent information text, and that are between 100-900 words with an average of 500 words.
+Such evidence could include chapter or unit tests from the district's/school's adopted core reading curriculum or teacher-prepared assessments that are aligned with the Sunshine-State Standards.
+For each benchmark, there must be two (2) examples of mastery as demonstrated by a grade of 70 percent or better higher, and - (j) be signed by the teacher and the Principal as an accurate assessment of the required reading skills. - A mid-year promotion can occur in any other elementary grade as well as third grade.
+The Principal, upon recommendation by the student's teacher, shall review with the teacher and one other appropriate staff member the following: - Student's grades if appropriate or progress toward standards if more appropriate - Student's portfolio - Student's latest score reports on DEA, SME, AR, STAR, or any of the other various programs used by elementary schools as measures of performance - · Student's attendance record - Student's conduct

 Based upon the consensus professional opinion of the review committee, the Principal may promote the student to the next higher grade.
-If this promotion occurs after November 1, the state's mid-year promotion requirements must be met.
+If this promotion occurs after November 1, the state's mid year promotion requirements must be met.
 If the promotion occurs before November 1, the District promotion requirements apply.
 No promotion to a higher grade can occur after the last day of the first semester.

-9. The Progress Monitoring Plan for any retained 3rd grade student who has been promoted mid-year to 4th grade must continue to be implemented for the entire academic year.
+The Progress Monitoring Plan intervention plan for any retained 3rd grade student who has been promoted mid-year to 4th grade must continue to be implemented for the entire academic year.